learn-co-curriculum/dsc-market-segmentation-clustering-lab/README.md

 **_Question_**:  What was the Highest Adjusted Rand Score you achieved?
-Interpret this score, and determine the overall quality of the clustering.
+Interpret this score and determine the overall quality of the clustering.
 Did PCA affect the performance overall?
 How many principal components resulted in the best overall clustering performance?
 Why do you think this is?

 Write your answer below this line:
 _______________________________________________________________________________________________________________________________